-I am a Clinical and Academic Tutor on the Doctoral Training Programme in Clinical Psychology, run by the Salomons Centre for Applied Psychology at the Salomons campus.
+I am a Clinical and Academic Tutor on the Doctoral Training Programme in Clinical Psychology, run by the Salomons Institute for Applied Psychology at the Salomons campus.

 I hold a doctorate in Clinical Psychology and I am registered with the Health Professions Council as a Clinical Psychologist.
 I am a member of the Division of Clinical Psychology and the wider British Psychological Society.
 I am also a member of the national ‘Group of Trainers in Clinical Psychology’.
 In 2009 I completed a Post-graduate Diploma in ‘CBT for Psychosis’ at the Institute of Psychiatry.